Plantation Forfeiture Attorneys

 Additionally, the suspected underlying criminal offense must be sufficiently severe in order for any assets to be seized.
 However, there are many instances in which authorities wrongfully claim assets following a minor offense.
 An example of this would be police finding what they believed to be traces of a controlled substance during a traffic stop and then seizing the car that the suspect was driving.

-Contact an Experienced Plantation Forfeiture Defense Attorney for Assistance
+Contact Experienced Plantation Forfeiture Defense Attorneys for Assistance

-If the state or federal government is attempting to seize your property, you should never delay in contacting an experienced forfeiture defense attorney.
-Carl H. Lida is highly experienced in handling forfeiture cases on the state and federal levels, and will work to make sure your property ownership rights are protected.
+If the state or federal government is attempting to seize your property, you should never delay in contacting experienced forfeiture defense attorneys.
+Lida Law, PLLC attorneys are highly experienced in handling forfeiture cases on the state and federal levels, and will work to make sure your property ownership rights are protected.
 If you have received notice of a forfeiture, contact our office today at 954-472-5001 for help.